Importance May not be what You think: The Important Man Who Discovered Something More Important

 What’s significant about this passage is the fact that He was recognized by the spirit who possessed a man in the Capernaum synagogue.
 This spirit called him by name and identified him as “the Holy One of God!”
 Jesus told Pilate in John 18:36 that He came to usher in a spiritual kingdom, not an earthly one.
 If that statement was true, I guess it makes sense that a spirit would recognize a spiritual king and know about who he was.
 You may not acknowledge a spirit world, but I’ll tell you this: the spirit world acknowledges you.

-I’m sure that onlookers in the synagogue at Capernaum had to be asking themselves, “Who was this man who taught with authority and was known by name to even the spirit world?”
+I’m sure that onlookers in the synagogue at Capernaum (who had certainly seen the possessed man before) had to be asking themselves a different question: “Who was this man who taught with authority and was known by name to even the spirit world?”
 Do you ever wonder about that yourself?
 It’s a great question—read a few snapshots about Jesus this week and answer it for yourself.

 Moving Time